 “Without the million dollar plus gift provided by Kids with Cancer Foundation the new purpose built day oncology facilities might never have seen the light of day”.

-Monash Children's at Southern Health is part of Victoria’s largest health service uniquely providing in one organisation, primary, secondary and tertiary health services.
-The Monash Children’s Cancer Centre (CCC) is an integral part of the new Monash Children’s and cares for 30% of Victoria’s childhood cancer patients.
-The centre incorporates purpose-built treatment rooms, medical consulting rooms, a day treatment facility and an innovative facility capable of providing general anaesthesia for minor oncology procedures.
+In 2005 Monash Children’s at Southern Health was part of Victoria’s largest health service uniquely providing in one organisation, primary, secondary and tertiary health services.
+The Monash Children’s Cancer Centre (CCC) at the time was an integral part of the new Monash Children’s and cared for 30% of Victoria’s childhood cancer patients.
+The centre incorporated purpose-built treatment rooms, medical consulting rooms, a day treatment facility and an innovative facility capable of providing general anaesthesia for minor oncology procedures.

 At completion in 2006 Kids with Cancer Foundation was recognised as the Founding Patron of the Monash ‘CCC’.

 The Minister for Health Ms Pike said: “The new centre was an integral part of the Government’s new Paediatric Integrated Cancer Services, which aims to streamline treatment for young patients.
 The new centre means children going through a very difficult illness will have state-of-the-art facilities and more integrated, co-ordinated care.
 The Children’s Cancer Centre at Monash is now introducing innovations in the way kids are treated for cancer, for example, this is the first facility in the State to be able to anaesthetise children without having to send them to an operating theatre.”